9-12 A Sea Turtle’s Life

 7. Review latitude and longitude (use Latitude and Longitude of the World to help).
 Plot a couple points as a group so students understand how plotting latitude and longitude works.

 8. Give the students each a Sea Turtle Navigation Worksheet.
 Each worksheet has 4 sets of plots (one per turtle) as well as a map to plot them on and a few questions to answer.
 It works best to have them plot each set using a different color pen/pencil.
 The plots represent different life stages of a Loggerhead including an adult male, nesting female, juvenile and hatchling.
+Have the life cycle slide up during the activity so students can reference it.

 - Could set this up as a group project by laminating 4 Navigation Worksheet and breaking students into 4 groups.
 Each group could be assigned a sea turtle life stage to plot and figure out the life stage it is in.
 Could then share their plots and results with the rest of the class.
 (Note: best to use vis-a-vis markers on laminated worksheet to plot points)